Turbo0x03/techcorp-installation-form/README.md

 To change the logo in the PDF export, upload your logo to the URL below and copy the Base64 code:
 [Base64 Image Upload](https://www.base64-image.de/)

-Include the Base64 code in the relevant section of your script to ensure your logo appears in the exported PDF.
+Include the Base64 code in the relevant section of the script (main.js) to ensure your logo appears in the exported PDF.

 ## Form Features